Window Cill or Window Sill? What’s the Difference (And Which Is Correct in Ireland?)

 Both spellings are correct.

-The only difference is regional and professional preference.
+The difference is simply regional and professional usage.

 Where Each Spelling Comes From

-"Sill" has Germanic origins and has been used in English for centuries.
-It originally meant any horizontal timber at the base of a structure.
+The word “sill” has Germanic origins and has been used in English for centuries.
+Historically, it referred to any horizontal structural timber at the base of a wall or opening.

 • United States